 Guidance on Tipping

-Your baggage on trek will be carried by porters.
+Your baggage on the Annapurna Base Camp trek will be carried by porters.
 The packed weight of your trek bag whilst trekking should be no more than 12kg.
-It is possible to leave clothes or other items not required on trek at the hotel in Kathmandu or Pokhara.
+It is possible to leave clothes or other items not required on the trek at the hotel in Kathmandu or Pokhara.
 Domestic flight from Pokhara has 20KG of baggage allowance so it is not a problem at all.

 Here you can find further information about Altitude Sickness.